EugeneBachura/EugeneBachura/README.md

 ## 🔗 Projects:

 - **[msaplatforma.ru](http://msaplatforma.ru/)** – an APS platform for production planning and management using Laravel, Vue.js, and Quasar
+- **[leaselink.pl](http://leaselink.pl/)** – creation of custom page templates using ACF for WordPress and integration with external APIs
 - **[lazebra.ru](http://lazebra.ru/)** – a custom CMS / CRM on Laravel, integrated with delivery services via API, including phone-based authentication
 - **[studiohoefler.si](http://studiohoefler.si/)** – WordPress-based website with original design and client-requested custom functionality
 - **[slikopleskarstvo-habat.si](http://slikopleskarstvo-habat.si/)** – a ModX website with custom API integrations
 - **[yuzh-group.com](http://yuzh-group.com/)** – a ModX-based website with unique features
+- **[global.bialystok.pl](https://global.bialystok.pl/)** - maintenance and updates of WordPress functionality, including implementing new features
 - **[bsu.by](http://bsu.by/)** – university websites built with 1C-Bitrix and Joomla, with customized CMS for scientific and editorial work
 - **[edufir.bsu.by](http://edufir.bsu.by/)** – an e-learning platform on Moodle for remote education